What is FIV?

 FIV stands for Feline Immunodeficiency Virus.
 This is a disease that’s almost always found in outside cats who aren’t neutered or spayed.

 An intact male will be forced by his hormones to travel up to 3 square miles if he scents an intact female; he has no choice.
-Neither does he always choose the fights that arise from having many intact males vying for females, or the abuse they both can receive from humans who don’t like their behavior.
+He also has no choice about the fights that happen from many intact males vying for females, or the abuse they both can receive from humans who don’t like their behavior.

-That’s the bad news.
-The good news is that recent research tells us cats without symptoms who are positive for this virus have just as good a chance of living the same number of years as non-FIV cats, especially with good veterinary care.
+Research also tells us cats without symptoms who are FIV+ have a good of living the same number of years as non-FIV cats, especially with good veterinary care.

-Because of this, we are taking in FIV+ cats as we have room for them.
-As best we can, we will also test for temperament to see if they are cats we can recommend as getting along with other cats.
+Because of this, we rescue FIV+ cats too.
+As best we can, we test for temperament to ensure they are cats we can recommend as getting along with other cats.

 Most vets will recommend twice yearly checkups to make sure they are in good health, with special attention paid to dental issues and quickly treating any infections, as their immune systems don’t work quite as well as their non-FIV friends.
 They also recommend annual testing of any cats housed with an FIV+ cat to be sure about their status too.